Guide to Bespoke Ukrainian Artisan Handcrafts

 Traditionally worn daily throughout the country by both men and women until the arrival of communism, each vyshyvanka dress was handmade by loom to create the white heavy-weight linen and embroidered geometric or floral design patterns in red or blue natural dye along the neck, on the sleeves, and on the hem.
 The sleeves are typically bell-shaped, the dress draped to the calves, and the neck tied with tasseled ends.

 According to Ukrainian folklore, the vyshyvanka protects its wearer from evil spirits.
 This superstition stems from way before Christianity became the state religion in the year 988 AD.

 Since ancient times, it was tradition for both girls and boys to wear flowers in their hair.
 From a young age, Ukrainian girls decorate their hair with fresh flower crowns, called "vynok" in Ukrainian, when the weather is warm and with ribbons or other cloth when fresh flowers are not in sight.

 When a Ukrainian girl gets married, her friends and family weave her the most beautiful and elaborate wreath - all the day before her wedding.
 The wedding day is the last day a Ukrainian girl is allowed to wear flowers in her hair.

 Jewelry made of coral is the most typical type of jewelry traditionally worn by Ukrainian women.
 The wealthier the woman, the more strands and the thicker each coral.
 The color of coral range from the palest peachy hues to the deepest reds.
 The shape can be sculpted into all different shapes but rounded, or cylinder shapes were most popular.
-Koraly weren't just used for their beauty but they were believed to ward its wearer against evil.
+Koraly weren't just used for their beauty; they were also believed to ward off evil for whoever wore them.

 life or eternity